ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You can only increase the partition number, not decrease it.

-Expected status codes:
+The expected status codes are as follows:
     - 202: Update topic request was accepted.
-    - 400: Invalid request JSON/number of partitions is invalid.
+    - 400: Invalid request JSON or number of partitions is invalid.
     - 404: Topic specified does not exist.
     - 422: Semantically invalid request.

 ##### Update topic configuration example
 {: #topic_update_example_api}

-The following curl command updates a topic called `MYTOPIC`, set its `partitions` to 4 and its `cleanup.policy` to be `compact`.
+The following curl command updates a topic called `MYTOPIC`, sets its `partitions` to 4 and its `cleanup.policy` to be `compact`.

 ```sh
 curl -i -X PATCH -H 'Content-Type: application/json' -H 'Authorization: Bearer ${TOKEN}' --data '{"new_total_partition_count": 4,"configs":[{"name":"cleanup.policy","value":"compact"}]}' ${ADMIN_URL}/admin/topics/MYTOPIC